-- Accounting records provide information needed to identify each grant awarded (State, Federal, Local Government, and Private) to applicant by identifying the receipt of funds for each grant and the expenditure of funds for each grant award; - 2.
+- 1. Accounting records provide information needed to identify each grant awarded (State, Federal, Local Government, and Private) to applicant by identifying the receipt of funds for each grant and the expenditure of funds for each grant award: - 2.
 Entries in accounting records refer to subsidiary records and/or documentation which support the entry and can be readily located; - 3.
-The accounting system provides accurate and current financial reporting information; and

-4. The accounting system integrates with an adequate system of internal controls to safeguard the funds and assets covered, check the accuracy and reliability of accounting data, promote operational efficiency, and encourage adherence to prescribed management policies.
+The accounting system provides accurate and current financial reporting information; and - 4.
+The accounting system integrates with an adequate system of internal controls to safeguard the funds and assets covered, check the accuracy and reliability of accounting data, promote operational efficiency, and encourage adherence to prescribed management policies.

-Budget Detail Worksheet: Complete the Budget Detail Worksheet using the provided form (Attachment A-6).
+Proposal Budget Worksheet: Complete the Budget workbook (Attachment A-8).
 The Excel workbook contains a budget summary for the applicant.
 The budget summary must provide computation of requested funds and justification of costs in relation to activities.
-A detailed budget narrative should also be submitted for clarity of expenses requested in the different budget categories.
+A detailed budget narrative should be submitted for clarity of expenses requested in the different budget categories.
 Applicants must provide details on each cost item in the budget.
-For example, applicants may not just include a cost item for "Speaker Contracts," the applicant must describe what the purpose is, who the speaker is, what event is happening, and a justification of including this cost and value-add to the grant.
+For example, if an applicant includes a cost item for "Speaker Contracts," the applicant must describe what the purpose is, who the speaker is, what event is happening, and a justification of including this cost and value-add to the grant.

 Grantees are responsible for obtaining and executing necessary agreements with partners or contractors providing services under this agreement.
 Documentation and copies of agreements can be requested by CJCC at any time during the contract period.
-A maximum limit of 10% on indirect costs will be permitted.
+No indirect costs will be permitted on this grant.
 The following is a brief list of common indirect costs and costs that will need to be justified as direct costs: